-In this section we perform a trace driven simulation to validate the analytical results.
-We used the Abilene-I data set provided by NLANR3.
-The Abilene-I data set traces contain traffic from two OC-48 links, that was collected at the Indianapolis router node.
-Traces are 2 hours long, each of them comprises 12 files (10 minutes each) that contain the pair (arrival time, packet size) for every packet in the link.
-We use 10 minutes worth of traffic from a 2.5Gbps link as a real-world traffic source for the burstifier.
-The Abilene-I trace selected shows an average traffic rate around 480Mbps which, assuming a 10Gbps wavelength in the OBS port, makes the utilization factor be approximately equal to 0.05.
-Figure 2 shows one of the Abilene traces (10 minutes).
-The trace characteristics are summarized in table I4.
+In this section, we perform a trace-driven simulation to validate the analytical results.
+We used the Abilene-I data set provided by NLANR.
+The Abilene-I data set traces contain traffic from two OC-48 links, which were collected at the Indianapolis router node.
+Traces are 2 h long, each of them comprises 12 files (10 min each) that contain the pair (arrival time, packet size) for every packet in the link.
+We use 10 min worth of traffic from a 2.5-Gb/s link as a real-world traffic source for the burstifier.
+The Abilene-I trace selected shows an average traffic rate around 480 Mb/s, which, assuming a 10-Gb/s wavelength in the OBS port, makes the utilization factor approximately equal to 0.05.
+Fig. 2 shows one of the Abilene